zaydhassan/zaydhassan/README.md

 # 💫 About Me:
-🌱 I’m currently learning Angular, React and Mern stack<br>📫 How to reach me zayd13062002@gmail.com
+🌱 I’m currently learning Angular, React and Mern Stack<br>📫 How to reach me zayd13062002@gmail.com

 ## 🌐 Socials: